 (Kids Doing Wonderful Things)

-engages kids and elders in community service activities.
+engages kids in community service activities.

 KDWT encourages kids to work together and implement meaningful hands-on community service projects locally, nationally and globally.
 KDWT is affiliated with the national generationOn Kids Care and Service Clubs.